SBC Community Infrastructure Levy - Payment in Kind Policy

 This will be subject to the following conditions:

 - The Council must be satisfied that the land and/or infrastructure to be paid in lieu of CIL would be appropriate for the provision of necessary infrastructure to support the growth of the Borough.
-It is entirely at the Council’s discretion as to whether to accept a land/infrastructure payment in lieu of CIL.
+It is entirely at the Council’s discretion whether to accept a land/infrastructure payment in lieu of CIL.

 - The chargeable development must not have commenced before a written agreement with the Council to pay all or part of the CIL amount as land and/or infrastructure has been made.
 This agreement must state the value of the land/infrastructure to be transferred.